My Dear Friends, Fellow Linguists, and Citizens of the World:

 5) Not traveling this vacation?
 Plan an imaginary trip to a Spanish-speaking country.
 Pretend you have $10,000.
 But wait!
 Other countries do not all use the dollar.
 Google what type of money your country has.
 HERE is a currency converter to play around with.
 Then, decide where you want to go in said country.
 If you type in the search bar, “points of interest Spain” [or the country you are interested in], you will get photos and names of landmarks, palaces, monuments, beaches, etc. that may be of interest.

 6) Find a Spanish language-learning app that you like, and then level-up three levels to complete this challenge.
-Here are a few suggestions for apps: MindSnacks, Duolingo, Memrise, FluentU, and/or Epic.
-Or play the Guess the Languagegame and see if you can beat your score.
+Grades 3&4 have been working on Duolingo this year, so they are welcome to ‘level up’, or explore another app for fun.
+Here are a few suggestions: MindSnacks, Duolingo, Memrise, FluentU, and/or Epic.
+Or play the Guess the Language game and see if you can beat your score.
 Please note that the latter is highly addictive!

 7) It is very common in many part of Mexico to eat, well, bugs.
 Really!
 From worms and creamy winged-ant salsas to stink bugs, chapulines, and 88 species of beetles, “Mexico is the country with the greatest variety of edible insects: 549 species, according to the 2013 report Edible Insects: Future Prospects for Food and Feed Security.”
-To test your courage, visit the Candy Store in Dunedin and buy a few fried crickets.
+To test your courage, visit the Candy Store locally (ask me where!) and buy a few fried crickets, or try Amazon.
 There are even fun flavors to whet your appetite, such as: Bacon & Cheese, Salt & Vinegar, and Sour Cream & Onion.

 8) Start looking for fruits, vegetables, boxes, cans, clothing, etc. that come from Spanish-speaking countries, and try to collect stickers and/or clothing tags from all 21 countries (e.g., clothes “Made in Guatemala”, bananas from Costa Rica, avocados from Mexico; that is, imports/exports).
-This is currently a third grade project, but many Lower School children can already name a majority of the Spanish-speaking countries**, and are encouraged to keep their eyes open.
+This was a Spanish Challenge, but many Lower School children (grades 2-4) can already name a majority of the Spanish-speaking countries**, and are encouraged to keep their eyes open.